onehundredfeet/hmecs/README.md

 ## WARNING & INSTRUCTIONS
 ### Due to the heavily macro based approach of the system, there are some nuances that require some concessions.

-1. To get all the features working, you will need to create a very lean, or even proxy, main file.
+1. To get all the features working, you will need to create a very lean, or even proxy, main file and use it as your entry point when compiling.

 ```haxe
 import your.MainClass;